flyte/mqtt-io/README.md

 ## * New asynchronous version in beta *

 The project has been rebuilt using Python's asyncio framework, but requires beta testing before it can be released.
-The new version is just as easy to install as the current one, so please see [here](https://github.com/flyte/pi-mqtt-gpio/issues/141) for instructions and to give feedback (or on discord).
+The new version is just as easy to install as the current one, so please see [here](https://github.com/flyte/pi-mqtt-gpio/discussions/178) for instructions and to give feedback.

 **This means that we're only accepting critical pull requests for the current version**.
 There's a chance that an issue you have with this version is already fixed in the new one, so make sure you give that one a try before raising an issue.